 Eastern Gateway Community College’s Business Management degree offers a well-rounded program to graduates looking to begin a career in business or for promotion opportunities that can advance their careers.
 As associate degree can also be a major step towards completing a bachelor’s degree.
 Students will gain a comprehensive understanding of management principles, business-oriented technology and interpersonal skills, with course work that covers the fundamentals of business, management, critical thinking, project planning and implementation, business software, and communication.

 With an associate degree in business management, graduates qualify for entry-level and administrative roles in private, public and nonprofit organizations.
 Many find employment as management trainees or managers in the sales or retail industry.
 Others work as project assistants, office managers and technology-oriented support specialists.

 And to help students go deeper in a particular area of interest, we’ve developed various focus areas that are part of the Business Management degree.
 These focus areas offer career-oriented courses that will help you build the skills and industry background information that will be useful in specialty fields.

 Like any educational pursuit, the student’s experience will be dependent on your individual goals.
 EGCC’s focus areas will help broaden and define the student’s skill base so they are more successful in career pursuits.

 EGCC’s Business Management focus areas include:

-The advertising industry is a global, multi billion-dollar business that, at its most basic level, serves as a conduit between makers and consumers.
+The advertising industry is a global, multi-billion dollar business that, at its most basic level, serves as a conduit between makers and consumers.
 It’s a dynamic, fast-changing business with many, many different ways to try to reach a consumer.
-There is both a creative side to the business and a financial and sales side and this focus area introduce you to both.
+There is both a creative side to the business and a financial and sales side and this focus area introduces you to both.